A Nuclear Interferometer for Ultra-Light Dark Matter Detection: Possible Realisations

 Given that the Rabi frequency, $\Omega$, which sets the duration of the $\pi$-pulse according to

 is related to $I/I_{\textnormal{sat}}$ by

-Eq.~\ref{eq:Iratio} therefore implies that there is a minimum $\pi$-pulse duration for each $l$, which, for the transition in question is sizeable relative to the excited state lifetime.
-Hence it becomes important to account for the impact of spontaneous decay over the duration of the $\pi$-pulse.
+Eq.~\ref{eq:Iratio} thus implies that there is a maximum achievable Rabi frequency which, by Eq.~\ref{eq:pipul}, translates to a lower bound on the duration of each selective $\pi$-pulse.
+Upon numerical evaluation we find that for $\ell = 1$, $t_{\pi,min} \sim 0.43 \tau$, rendering it important to account for spontaneous decay over the duration of the $\pi$-pulse.
 This can be formally achieved by explicitly including spontaneous decay in the optical Bloch equations which describe the behaviour of a 2-level system interacting with an electromagnetic field \cite{steck2007quantum, Scully_Zubairy_1997}.
 The result, which we detail explicitly in Appendix~\ref{ap:pi}, is a reduction in the probability that an applied $\pi$-pulse results in population inversion from its ideal value of unity according to the value of the ratio $\Omega/\Gamma_a$.